justindr21/justindr21/README.md

 Its me Justin.

-I am still learning about what I need to learn and I feel like that cannot stop
+I am still learning literally everything that I think I know

 And then I have to learn that thing but then learning HOW to learn that thing becomes a whole other thing